Radiology Technologist

 ...Radiologic Technologist Under the direction of the department manager, performs interpretive, patient care and technical functions to insure proper radiologic diagnosis of patients.
 Compensation Pay Range: $37.37 - $50.30 Essential Functions Patient Care...SuggestedTemporary workWork experience placement$37.37 - $50.3 per hour

-...Radiologic Technologist Under the direction of the department manager, performs interpretive, patient care and technical functions to insure proper radiologic diagnosis of patients.
-Compensation Pay Range: $37.37 - $50.30 Essential Functions: Patient Care...SuggestedTemporary workWork experience placement- A healthcare provider in Massachusetts seeks a part-time Radiologic Technologist to perform patient care and technical functions essential for accurate radiologic diagnosis.
-Responsibilities include preparing and operating radiographic equipment, ensuring patient safety...SuggestedPart time
+...Radiologic Technologist Under the direction of the Department Manager, performs interpretive, patient care and technical functions to insure proper radiologic diagnosis of patients.
+Compensation Pay Range: $37.37 - $50.30 Essential Functions Patient Care...SuggestedDaily paidTemporary workWork experience placementShift workWeekend workWeekday work- A healthcare provider in Massachusetts seeks a part-time Radiologic Technologist to perform patient care and technical functions essential for accurate radiologic diagnosis.
+Responsibilities include preparing and operating radiographic equipment, ensuring patient safety...Part time

 - ...2 references required from within the last 4 years Proof of identification required Certifications: • (R) (Registered Technologist - Radiography) • BLS (Basic Life Support) Skills Checklist: Yes References: Yes Certifications: Registered Technologist...Contract workLocal areaShift workWeekend work